 Probabilities In Trading

 Think of trading in probabilities!
-This is one of the most used statements in trading education, the reason being it is true.
+This is one of the most used statements in trading education because it is the best approach.
 But what does “think of trading in probabilities” mean?
-By the end of this article, you will have an understanding of how probabilities apply to the market and why focusing on the odds in trading will make you more profit.
+By the end of this article, you will have an understanding of how probabilities apply to the market and why focusing on the odds in trading will make you a more profitable trader.

 Probability is the likelihood that a certain event or outcome will occur.
 In the markets, there is always a probability of a certain occurrence, our job as traders is to access this and make decisions in line with the odds.
 Starting off, what are the measurements of probability that we can use in trading?